Purdue-CS193/homework-0-mintdeprest/index.md

 - um...
 - 193 is the only odd prime known for which 2 is not a root to the solution of 4𝑝^2+1.
 - also, according to the UN, there's 193 nations in the world.....
-- also also: C is the 3rd letter of the alphabet and S is the 19th letter of the alphabet, so CS 193 is a lexi-numerical palindrome...
+- also also: C is the 3rd letter of the alphabet and S is the 19th letter of the alphabet, so CS 193 is kind of a lexi-numerical palindrome...
 - are you still reading this?
 If so, our graders' tenacity is one of my favorite things about the class.